tuc-osg/osg-exam/Readme.md

 This is the template for our exams, which relies on the [LaTex exam class](https://www.ctan.org/pkg/exam).
 It supports:

+  - Useful defaults for layout and titlepage
   - Automated generation of personalized exams from a list of students.
+  - Automated handling of multilangual exams
+  - Flexible directory layout for source and output documents

+  In addition, there are Python scripts for:
   - Generation of a seating plan, based on predefined room capacities.
   - Generation of a checklist for students showing up.
   - Generation of grading proposals based on ECTS.